Estelope/Parks-Lookup-API/README.md

 ## Note on CORS
 CORS is a W3C standard that allows a server to relax the same-origin policy.
 It is not a security feature, CORS relaxes security.
 It allows a server to explicitly allow some cross-origin requests while rejecting others.
 An API is not safer by allowing CORS.
 For more information or to see how CORS functions, see the Microsoft documentation.
-The attempt at implementing cors is on the second branch to leave the first in good condition.
+The attempt implementing cors is on the second branch to leave the first in good condition.

+## implimenting CORS
+"All CORS-related work was initially done on the second branch to leave the first in good condition.
+Though not particularly interesting, there was some fascinating documentation on the formation of CORS and how the limitations of the same-origin policy led to the global standard.
+I attempted to use the built-in [EnableCors] attribute, which requires a policy reference.
+To access this attribute, the corresponding namespaces, using System.Web.Http; and using System.Web.Http.Cors;, will be necessary.
+The standard CORS policy referenced in each attribute can be seen in Program.cs and is considered a widely-used policy.
+With some minor tweaking, it eventually built successfully."

 ## Known Bugs
 - Please email the host or submit an issue/pull Request.